Asmodeios/PoEChat/README.md

 var tail = new Tail("C:/YourPoEFolder/logs/Client.txt");
 ```
 ## Start
-In order to start write ``npm start`` in the terminal
+In order to start write ``npm start`` in the terminal.

-In console you'll see ``link to chat: IPaddress:4000`` and you can navigate to your chat monitor using this link in browser
+In console you'll see ``link to chat: IPaddress:4000`` and you can navigate to your chat monitor using this link in browser.